Professor of Constructive Theology

 Dr. Niles was inducted into the Martin Luther King Collegium of Scholars at Morehouse College in 2008.
-In 2014 she will serve as a member of the Steering Committee of the Association of Asian/North American Theological Educators.
-She will also be part of the leadership team for the 2014-15 Wabash Center workshop for Pre-Tenure Theological School Faculty with Evelyn Parker, Michael Bourgeois, and Francisco Lozada Jr.
+In 2014 she served as a member of the Steering Committee of the Association of Asian/North American Theological Educators.
+She was a part of the leadership team for the 2014-15 Wabash Center workshop for Pre-Tenure Theological School Faculty with Evelyn Parker, Michael Bourgeois, and Francisco Lozada Jr.

 A frequent lecturer, Dr. Niles has expertise in Asian theology and missiology.
 Her areas of interest and teaching include constructive theology, inter-faith, comparative theology, theology and power, contextual theology with a particular interest in Asia, language of theology in a landscape of conflict and violence, using aesthetics in the teaching of theology.
 In her spare time she enjoys cooking, particularly Asian curries.
 She also enjoys music, reading, and theater.
 She is an ordained Minister of the Word and Sacrament, Presbyterian Church (USA).